greenelab/generic-expression-patterns/README.md

 pip install -e .
 ```
+6. Navigate to `new_experiment_example/NAME` to see an example of how to run you analyze your own dataset using existing models
-5. Create a new analysis folder in the main directory.
+7. Create a new analysis folder in the repository root directory.
 This is equivalent to the `human_general_analysis` directory
-6. Copy jupyter notebooks (1_process_data.ipynb, 2_identify_generic_genes_pathways.ipynb) into analysis directory.
+8. Copy jupyter notebook (`new_experiment_example/NAME`) into your newly created analysis directory.
-7. Customize `1_process_data.ipynb` to generate the following saved files: 1) compendium of gene expression data, 2) template experiment data, 3) normalized gene expression compendium.
-See examples of this processing in `human_general_analysis/` and `pseudomonas_analysis/`.
-8. Required data files:
-* Gene expression compendium to use as input data.
-Specify path of data file in config file.
-* Metadata matrix (sample x experimental metadata) with sample id as index.
-Add file to `analysis_dir/data/metadata/`.
-Specify path of metadata file in config file.
-* Sample grouping matrix (sample x group) with group = [1 if control; 2 if case].
-Add file to `analysis_dir/data/metadata/<project_id>_groups.tsv`.
-9. `2_identify_generic_genes_pathways.ipynb` will need to include `Compare gene ranking` cells as seen in `human_general_analysis/` if you would like to compare genes/genes sets with some reference ranking.
-10. Update config file (see below)
+9. Create a configuration and metadata files for your analysis following the instructions in the ____ notebook and the definitions below.
+Configuration files should be in `config/` directory.
+Metadata files should be within your analysis directory (`data/metadata/`).
+10. Run notebook

+*Note*:
+* Your input dataset should be a matrix that is sample x gene
+* The gene ids should be HGNC symbols (if using human data) or PA numbers (if using *P. aeruginosa* data)
+* Your input dataset should be generated using the same platform as the model you plan to use (i.e. RNA-seq or array)
+* Models available to use are: recount2 (human RNA-seq model found in `human_general_analysis/models`), Powers et. al. (human array model found in `human_cancer_analysis/models`), *P. aeruginosa* (*P. aeruginosa* array model found in `pseudomonas_analysis/models`)

 The tables lists parameters required to run the analysis in this repository.
 These will need to be updated to run your own analysis.
 The * indicates optional parameters if you are comparing the ranks of your genes/gene sets with some reference ranking.
 The ** is only used if using `get_recount2_sra_subset` (in download_recount2_data.R).